Jokinth/Patient-Symptom-Tracker/README.md

 - **User Authentication**: Login and signup functionality for healthcare professionals.
 - **Symptom Logging**: Ability to log symptoms and track their progression over time.
 - **Symptom History**: View a history of logged symptoms for each patient.
-- **Admin Dashboard**: Admin users can manage and monitor the patient's symptom logs.

 ## Tech Stack